Eight Sleep Pod 5 Review: In-Depth Test, Final Verdict One Year on the new Pod

 What Sets EightSleep Apart

-These core, shared features are the ones that most people will want.
+These core, shared features are what most people will want.

-• Automatic cooling and heating on each side of the bed allow partners to set individual temperature preferences that EightSleep adjusts as your sleep stages progress through the night.
+- Automatic cooling and heating on each side of the bed let partners set individual temperature preferences, and EightSleep adjusts them as your sleep stages progress through the night.

 Feature Differences